TabbycatDebate/tabbycat/docs/install/docker.rst

 2. Install Docker
 =================

-If using OS X or Linux
+If using macOS or Linux
 ----------------------

 - Install the **Docker Community Edition (stable)** from the `Docker store page <https://store.docker.com/search?type=edition&offering=community>`_.